highchair/artinruins-com/_property/chinese-restaurants.md

     caption: 'Photo by Jay Boersma, 1975'
   - url: lukes-postcard-undated.jpg
     alt: 'Luke’s restauirant was located on the first floor of a taller commercial office building.
 A large neon sign took up most of the space above the entrance and retail window.'
+  - url: lukes-newspaper-ad.jpg
+    caption: 'A newspaper ad for Luke’s Restaurant with a photo of the owner — posted by a Facebook user'
   - url: lukes-location-2019.jpg
     caption: 'A photo of the Luke’s facade superimposed on its former location in the Smith Building.
 Current streetview photo from Google.'
   - url: ming-garden-1937.jpg
     caption: 'Exchange Place in 1937 — electric trolley buses are in use.
 Ming’s Garden wouldn’t open for another few years in the building with the AUTO LOANS sign.
 The nearby Waldorf Cafeteria can be seen along with many mid-century advertising signs.
 John Hutchins Cady Research Scrapbooks Collection, Providence Public Library'
   - url: ming-garden-1950c.jpg
     caption: 'Ming Garden building circa mid-1950s (The People’s Bank building was constructed in 1949).
 John Hutchins Cady Research Scrapbooks Collection, Providence Public Library'
+  - url: ming-garden-1954.jpg
+    caption: 'Ming Garden on the left and the Industrial Trust building on the right in the aftermath of Hurricane Carol, 1954 — RI Historical Society'
+  - url: ming-garden-provcity-undated.jpg
+    caption: 'Ming Garden building fronting Westminster St (opposite side from Kennedy Plaza) circa 1970s judging by the cars — Providence City Archves on Flickr'
   - url: ming-garden-1977.jpg
     alt: 'The Ming Garden occupied the first two floors of a narrow three story commercial building.
 A large neon sign occupies most of the third floor, and the building shares a wall with a much taller former bank building.'
   - url: ming-garden-location-2019.jpg